Ultimate Guide to ARF Charges

 It is also possible to choose a self-directed solution, where you can choose your assets to invest in e.g., ETFs, bonds, and REITs, but this option is only suited to very experienced investors, with strong investment market knowledge and adequate time available to them.

-Be careful of hubris, although you may have learned a little about funds and risk management in building up your retirement pot, risk managing an ARF is much more complex, especially due to imputed distribution and sequence risk.
+Be careful of hubris, although you may have learned a little about funds and risk management in building up your retirement pot, risk managing an ARF is much more complex, especially due to imputed distribution (regular withdrawals) a possible lack of asset diversification, and sequence risk.

 Top Tips